 At the same time, if you decide to place collateral, you’re likely to benefit from a more convenient offer.
 Of course, the duration of the loan matters just as well.
 A loan with extensive repayment terms includes a higher risk of default; therefore, the amount of interest rate you’ll end up paying will be higher than in the case of a loan with shorter terms.

-In summary, do bear in mind that the way in which lenders make a profit is by charging interest rates.
+Bear in mind that the way in which lenders make a profit is by charging interest rates.
 On the other side, consumers want to get the best bang for their buck, and this makes sense – for both sides.
 A common-sense approach would be to do your part and research.
 After determining what lenders expect of you, try to enhance your credit rating and consider placing collateral if that can help you to get more beneficial loan terms.
-Make sure you check Australian Lending Centre for excellent loan offers for every budget!
+Get in touch with us for excellent loan offers for every budget!